AppointmentGuru/AppointmentGuru-Website/help/add-a-note.md

 2. In the box that opens, type your notes and hit *Save*.
 3. To view the note after saving it, go to the specific appointment or find the client on the Client tab.

-We plan to build this feature out in the future.

 ### Related articles

 * [Where do I view the note I added to a particular appointment?](/help/view-a-note)